 5.2.
 In the event that the Student withdraws from the Programme, the Student is no longer eligible to receive a University certificate of completion.

 5.3.
-The University shall notify the UK Home Office in the event that the Student withdraws or transfers from the Programme.
+If the Student is studying in the UK, the University shall notify the UK Home Office in the event that the Student withdraws or transfers from the Programme.